StevenTammen/chrya.com/pages/links.md

 ### [e-Sword](http://www.e-sword.net/) and [theWord](http://www.theword.net/)

-These are two free Bible study programs that accomplish most everything that a layman needs.
+These are two free Bible study programs that accomplish most everything that the average Christian needs.
 They are both quite good, but cater to slightly different audiences. [theWord](http://www.theword.net/) is more configurable than [e-Sword](http://www.e-sword.net/), but has a bit more of a learning curve. e-Sword tries to be as simple as possible, and is what I would recommend for people who don't get along with technology very well.

 Here is a list of helpful resources to use within the programs: